 The recruitment industry is vast and there are a lot of different services on offer that, to be frank, all sound quite similar.
 The last statistic I heard was that there are as many restaurants in the UK as there are recruitment consultancies.
 Just like restaurants they all offer different products and services at different prices and some will delight and some will leave you underwhelmed.

-During the last few years, it seems like most recruitment agencies describe themselves as “headhunters” or "search” specialists, which confuses businesses looking to retain a recruitment partner for the first time.
+During the last few years, it seems like most recruitment agencies describe themselves as “headhunters” or "executive search” specialists, which confuses businesses looking to retain a recruitment partner for the first time.